grenlayk/ELECTRAScore/cola_augmentations/README.md

 ### Commands

-If you want to create your own data slice for a domain adoptation, refer to `generate_cola_samples.ipynb` notebook.
+If you want to create your own data slice for a domain adaptation, refer to `generate_cola_samples.ipynb` notebook.

 To tune GPT2-Medium on your own QA dataset refer to `scripts/tune_socialiqa.sh`.
 QAC fine-tuned GPT2-Medium on SocialIQA dataset is available at [HuggingFace](https://huggingface.co/grenlayk/gpt2-medium-socialiqa).

-For domain adaptation on CoLA dataset and data generarion run this script:
+For domain adaptation on CoLA dataset and data generation run this script:
 ```shell script
 $ scripts/tune_cola.sh 1500
 ```